flexera-public/bulk-rightlink10-enablement/README.md

 ###Parameters
 ```
-    -TargetServers        Comma-separated list of hostnames or IP addresses to Rightlink enable.
+    -TargetServers        Comma-separated list of hostnames or IP addresses to RL-enable.
     -Credential           PSCredential to establish PSRemoting Session with Target Servers
     -RefreshToken         RightScale API refresh token from the dash Settings>API Credentials (required)
     -DeploymentName       Name of the pre-existing deployment into which to put the server